 In support of the EDA’s role as Military Facilitator, a number of existing expert communities in all areas of interest to the military community in the context of Single European Sky have been created.
 In addition to representatives from the appropriate international agencies and organisations, the members of these SES Expert Communities are selected by States on the basis of their knowledge and expertise in a given area.
 These groups of experts cover all SES matters, as for example RPAS Air traffic insertion and Performance-based Navigation.

 Military requirements need to be taken into account by the SESAR Project, from Definition through Research to Deployment.
 Military stakeholders are therefore to be appropriately engaged with SESAR Joint Undertaking and SESAR Deployment Manager.
+Links to EDA`s CapTechs and projects are continuously assessed.

 The military requirements need to be integrated into the development of a dual use RPAS ATI roadmap, specifically to facilitate the insertion of certified RPAS in non-segregated European airspace.
 In addition, military requirements need to be integrated in the ongoing works with regards to the implementation of the U-Space.
+For more information on this topic, please consult EDA’s work in the field of RPAS.